thinktandem/tandem/site/blog/2019-08-02-drupal-8-search-api-solr-lando-platform-sh.md

   ];
 ```

 2. If you had to use the config.zip when setting up lando.
-Then copy all the files from config/solr-conf/6.x to .platform/solr-conf/6.x.
-Then open up solcore.properties and remove the following lines from the end:
+Then copy all the files from `config/solr-conf/6.x` to `.platform/solr-conf/6.x`.
+Then open up `solcore.properties` and remove the following lines from the end:

 ```bash
 solr.install.dir=../../